What Is Pretexting?

 While scams like phishing rely on creating a false sense of urgency and pushing a victim into action, pretexting is a little more subtle.
 As the name suggests, this method involves creating a convincing pretext.

-Pretexting is a classic form of social engineering, and one that poses a unique risk to companies and business networks.
+Pretexting is a classic form of social engineering that poses a unique risk to companies and business networks.

 How does pretexting work?